enkidevs/curriculum/lua/roblox-studio/vector3-i/vector3-syntax-i.md

 ## Practice

-Vector3 utilizes the ideas of vectors to represent ???
+Vector3 utilizes the ideas of vectors to represent... ???

 - 3D Space
 - lines